kv35xx/sample-demo/index.md

       plan, and click the **Save** button.

-   1. Select the **Policies** tab on the left, click the **Add Policy** button, and add the API policy by specifying the following:
+   1. Select the **Policies** tab on the left, click the **Add Policy** button, and add the API policy by specifying the following values:

       | Field                                             | Value                       |
       | ------------------------------------------------- | --------------------------- |